DresOperatingSystems/KALI-NETHUNTER-2024/README.md

 ## Exiting NetHunter
 To exit follow the steps we took earlier to stop the VNC and exit Kali/Termux.
 ## Uninstalling Nethunter
-just input this into the Termux cmd line not Nethunters
+Just input this into the Termux cmd line not Nethunters
 ```bash
 wget https://raw.githubusercontent.com/EXALAB/AnLinux-Resources/master/Scripts/Uninstaller/Kali/UNI-kali.sh && bash UNI-kali.sh
 ```